I’m Kirstin and I write.

 I live in a cottage in a village by a loch, with my partner and a squawking pile of small boys.

 I also do a lot of performance, at spoken word nights and festivals.
 I founded, programmed and presented the literary cabaret night Words Per Minute, which ran from 2010-14.
 Basically, I’m not shy in front of a microphone.

 I work as a journalist and freelance arts PR when I’m not writing, and there are pages with a bit more info about those things on this site.
 I’ve written for The List, The Scotsman, The Herald, The Independent, and The Pool, and worked for a number of excellent organisations.

-My first novel, Fishnet, won The Guardian’s Not The Booker prize in 2015.
+My second novel, Scabby Queen, will be published by 4th Estate in April 2020.
+My first novel, Fishnet, won The Guardian’s Not The Booker prize in 2015 and is published by Black & White in the UK and Scout Press in the US and Canada.
 I won a Scottish Book Trust New Writers Award in 2008, and the Allen Wright Award for Excellence in Arts Journalism in 2007 and 2011.
-I was nominated for the PPA Feature Writer of the Year Award in 2007, 2008 and 2010, but never won it.
+I was nominated for the PPA Feature Writer of the Year Award in 2007, 2008 and 2010.
+Didn’t ever win it, though.